 Employers with fewer than 20 employees (including union employees) are not required to offer benefits at this time.

 Who is exempt from the NJ pre-tax transportation law?

 Employees who are subject to a collective bargaining agreement are not eligible for the NJ transit benefits.

-Also, the new law will not apply to federal government employees.
+Also, the law won’t apply to federal government employees.
 However, nonprofits—as well as state or local government employers—are not exempt from offering the NJ commuter tax benefit.

 How much can employees receive in transit fringe benefits?

-If the law goes into effect before March of 2020, the maximum monthly amount for 2019 for the pre-tax transit benefit is $265/month for commuter highway vehicle benefits and transit passes (combined).
-The 2019 cap for qualified parking is also $265/month.
+In 2022, the maximum monthly amount for the pre-tax transit benefit is $280/month for commuter highway vehicle benefits and transit passes (combined).
+Employees can use up to $3,360/year towards their commute.